Thomas F. Bayard: Election of 1884

 Despite his rebukes at the Democratic national conventions in 1876 and 1880, Bayard was again considered among the leading candidates for the nomination in 1884.
 Tilden again was ambiguous about his willingness to run, but by 1883 New York's new governor, Grover Cleveland, began to surpass Tilden as a likely candidate.
 After Tilden definitively bowed out in June 1884, many of his former supporters began to flock to Bayard.
 Many Democrats were concerned with Cleveland's ability to carry his home state after he, like Tilden before him, became embroiled in a feud with the Tammany Hall wing of the party.
 At the same time, the Tammany Democrats became more friendly to Bayard.

-By the time the Democrats had assembled in Chicago on July 8, 1884 to begin their convention, the Republicans had already picked their nominee: James G. Blaine of Maine.
+By the time the Democrats had assembled in Chicago on July 8, 1884, to begin their convention, the Republicans had already picked their nominee: James G. Blaine of Maine.
 Blaine's nomination turned many reform-minded Republicans (known as Mugwumps) away from their party.
 Bayard and Cleveland, seen as honest politicians, were the Democrats most favored by the renegade Republican faction.
 Bayard was optimistic at the start of the convention, but the results of the first ballot ran heavily against him: 170 votes to Cleveland's 392.
-The reason was the same as in 1880: as Congressman Robert S. Stevens of New York said, "I believe if he were President his Administration would be one in which every American citizen would take pride.
+The reason was the same as in 1880: as Representative Robert S. Stevens of New York said, "I believe if he were President his Administration would be one in which every American citizen would take pride.
 I believe he is a patriot, but it would be a suicidal attempt to nominate him.
 His [1861] Dover speech would be sent into every household in the North."
 The voting the next day demonstrated the point, as Cleveland was nominated on the second ballot.

 The resulting campaign between Cleveland and Blaine focused more on scandal and mudslinging than the issues of the day.
 In the end, Cleveland eked out a narrow victory.
 Carrying New York was crucial for the Democrat; a shift of just 550 votes in that state would have given the election to Blaine.
 Instead, Cleveland carried his home state and a Democrat was elected president for the first time since 1856.